-What struck the audience was how it refrained to encapsulate lessons learned into a ‘seven point plan’ or ‘framework for patient dignity protocol’ or a ‘sensitive situation checklist’.
+What struck the audience was how it refrained from encapsulating lessons learned into a ‘seven point plan’ or ‘framework for patient dignity protocol’ or a ‘sensitive situation checklist’.
 Julia Schaeper from the NHS Institute for Innovation explained how the experiences and events were laid bare for the audience (so far at 2000 NHS staff and growing) to draw their own observations and conclusions.

-Rather than giving staff guidelines as a result of the film, which seek to standardise and synthesise common sense, good judgement and empathy, the film was shown directly to staff, so that they experienced it.
-And from gaining experience we mitigate the need to provide often obvious ‘guidance’ because we develop those skills and emotions more directly, and we are trusted with our good judgement and common sense for which we were hired.
+Rather than providing pithy staff guidelines as a result of the film, which seek to standardise and synthesise common sense, good judgement and empathy, the film was shown directly to staff so that they experienced it.
+From gaining experience we mitigate the need to provide often obvious ‘guidance’ because we develop those skills and emotions more directly, and we are trusted with our good judgement and common sense for which we were hired.

 Lewisham Customer Experiences

-Lewisham Council worked with the Design Council and thinkpublic to improve the experiences of those using their Housing Options services. many of these people are in crisis, including people who are homeless, running away from domestic violence or in one case, a woman who couldn’t begin the application process until the day her house was reposessed.
+Lewisham Council worked with the Design Council and thinkpublic to improve the experiences of those using their Housing Options services.
+Many of these people are in crisis; including people who are homeless, running away from domestic violence or, in one case, a woman who couldn’t begin the application process until the day her house was repossessed.

 Again, watching the film transferred more insight than what would have found its way into a research report.
 Furthermore, the interesting twist was that those filming the consultations and interviews were the council employees themselves.

-A fantastic sentiment at a time when people are more protective of their performance and defensive of criticism, but in doing so, block the potential for real change.
+A strong sentiment at a time when people, organisations and their cultures are more protective of their performance and defensive of criticism, but in doing so, block the potential for real change.